Last updated on September 12th, 2022 at 10:07 am

 Ulcerative colitis is an autoimmune disease meaning the immune system attacks what would normally be considered healthy cells in the body causing inflammation and damage.
-Helping patients to regular their immune system is the key to managing ulcerative colitis.
-While there is currently no cure and flare ups may recur there are a combination of treatment options with medication, dietary changes, life style changes and nutritional supplements that can help you stay in control and live to your fullest.
+Helping patients normalize their immune systems is the key to managing ulcerative colitis.
+While there is currently no cure and flare-ups may recur there is a combination of treatment options with medication, dietary changes, lifestyle changes, and nutritional supplements that can help you stay in control and live to your fullest.

 Diet and Nutrition

-For people with ulcerative colitis the disease often reduces your appetite and increases your bodies energy needs.
+For people with ulcerative colitis, the disease often reduces your appetite and increases your body’s energy needs.
 This is mainly because your body is constantly fighting inflammation and fighting takes energy.
-Regular symptoms such as diarrhea may reduce your body’s ability to absorb water, vitamins and minerals.
-It also reduces your ability to absorb protein, fats and carbohydrates.
+Regular symptoms such as diarrhea may reduce your body’s ability to absorb water, vitamins, and minerals.
+It also reduces your ability to absorb protein, fats, and carbohydrates.